Gani Nigam

-Gani Nigam (born May 1, 1998) is an Indian professional footballer who plays as a winger for the Super League Kerala club Malappuram.
+Gani Ahmmed Nigam (born May 1, 1998) is an Indian professional footballer who plays as a winger for the Super League Kerala club Calicut.

 Club career

 Gokulam Kerala

 He was signed by his hometown club Gokulam Kerala FC and got some game time at the top division league, playing in 5 I-League matches and notching up one goal against Shillong Lajong.

 Hyderabad FC

 In 2019 he was picked up by Hyderabad FC, and over the course of the season he got only one start in ISL 2019-20 and 4 appearances as a substitute.

 Mohammedans SC

 Gani Ahmed Nigam has joined Mohammedan Sporting as the 129 year old club aims for a resurgence in the national stage.

 NorthEast United

 On 29 October 2021, Gani joined Indian Super League club NorthEast United.
 He made his debut for the club on 10 December, in their 1–0 defeat to Odisha.
 By the end of the season he made six appearances for the NorthEast United.

 Gani extends his contract with NorthEast United for the 2022–23 season.
 He scored his first goal for Highlanders against Sudeva Delhi in 2022 Durand Cup.